 Preschool Language Evaluation

-At Achieve Therapy Centre, speech assessment for your preschooler can revolve around two domains: speech production difficulties and/or language difficulties.
+At Achieve Therapy Centre, preschool language evaluation can revolve around two domains: speech production difficulties and/or language difficulties.
 If therapy sessions are required, they can be scheduled at the time of the assessment session.

 Speech Production Assessment (Articulation)

 A child with speech production challenges has difficulties pronouncing speech sounds.
 A child may substitute a different sound for the intended sound making him/her hard to understand.

 Ex.
 “Mommy, I want a foon!” instead of “Mommy, I want a spoon!”